Echo (Marvel Comics): Ronin and the Avengers

-Avengers/Invaders

-During the Invaders' appearance in the present due to D'Spayre's manipulations acquiring a Cosmic Cube, Echo proved vital in defeating the villain as her deafness meant that D'Spayre was unable to manipulate her emotions.

-Secret Invasion: The Infiltration

-After the defeat of the Hood's criminal organization, Echo remains on the team as Doctor Strange departs to the astral plane to heal himself, setting up base in a building owned by Iron Fist's company but technically leased to Samuel Sterns for the year.
-After a brief run-in with a Skrull disguised as Daredevil, Barton admits being attracted to her, and the two sleep together.
+Daredevil recommends Maya to Captain America to aid the Avengers in capturing Silver Samurai in Japan.
+After joining the Avengers, Maya returns to Japan to keep an eye on Elektra, check on Silver Samurai from time to time, and hopefully solve the conflict between the Hand and Clan Yashida.
+Around the conclusion of the Civil War between the pro-registration and anti-registration factions in America, Maya fights Elektra and is killed, but is soon resurrected by the Hand.
+Maya is taken captive and brainwashed to become an assassin for the Hand.
+She continues to fight the New Avengers until Doctor Strange frees her from the brainwashing.
+Maya officially hands the Ronin identity over to Clint Barton.

 Secret Invasion

 Echo goes with the rest of the New Avengers to the Savage Land when a Skrull ship crash lands.
 When the ship opens, it reveals various superheroes in outdated outfits.
 Echo joins with the Mighty Avengers and New Avengers to fight the "old" heroes from the Skrull ship.
-The battle is then broken up by a dinosaur causing everyone to split up.
-Later, she encounters "Spider-Woman" who is actually the Skrull Queen and the force behind the Skrull Invasion.
-"Spider-Woman" incapacitates Echo by repeatedly blasting her with venom blasts and then slams her into a nearby tree trunk.
+The battle is then broken up by a dinosaur, causing everyone to split up.
+Later, she encounters Spider-Woman, who is actually the Skrull queen Veranke.
+Veranke incapacitates Echo by repeatedly blasting her with venom blasts and then slams her into a nearby tree trunk.
 Echo helps the other Avengers kill all the other Skrull impostors, then heads to New York and confronts an army of Super Skrulls along with various other heroes and villains.
-She is invited back to Captain America's apartment by Iron Fist but does not show up.

-Heroic Age

-Following the reformation of the New Avengers during the Heroic Age, Cage and Jessica Jones seek a nanny for their child; Echo is one of several respondents to the offer, but declines and then angrily asks if Cage even remembers that she used to be a member of the Avengers.

 Moon Knight

-Echo appears in the fourth Moon Knight series, where she worked undercover in a strip club in L.A., until she blew the cover saving Marc Spector.
+Echo appears in the fourth Moon Knight series, where she works undercover in a strip club in Los Angeles until she blows her cover saving Marc Spector.
 Moon Knight later proposes that they join forces against the West Coast Kingpin, and invites her to dinner.
 Moon Knight is obviously attracted to Echo and it is suggested that Echo feels the same, despite punching Moon Knight in the face for kissing her.
 When she meets up with Moon Knight, they are attacked by the Night Shift.
 Although Echo and Moon Knight beat them, the police arrive, and attempt to apprehend the duo as well.
-Echo is killed by Count Nefaria, the man trying to be the new West Coast Kingpin.
+Echo is killed by Count Nefaria, who aims to become the new West Coast Kingpin.

 Resurrection

-Mysterious circumstances later lead to Maya's resurrection.
+Mysterious circumstances later lead to Echo's resurrection.
 During her first team-up with Daredevil since her return, she helps save New York from a sonic virus created by Klaw.

-Captain Marvel

-Echo later aids Captain Marvel and her friends against Radioactive Man.